It’s the most itchiest time of year!

 Have you ever wondered why there are more nasty bugs around in summertime and how you can get rid of fleas and ticks naturally?

-If you want this to be fast, let me be real with you now – there is no fast natural solution; however, natural care for pests is not toxic like the topical ointments.
+If you want this to be a quick fix, let me be real with you now - there is no fast natural solution; however, natural care for pests is not toxic like the typical pesticides recommended to give orally or put on topically.
 You have to make your choice here, draw your line in the sand, and show the fleas you mean business!

-If you want to get rid of fleas and ticks naturally, you need to understand what lures them to your sweet pets!
-Start by learning the flea life cycle:
+If you want to get rid of FLEAS naturally, you need to understand the flea life cycle.